Documentary ExposΓ©

 • Industrial beef production is the leading driver of deforestation and the primary cause of biodiversity collapse across key habitat areas.

-• The myth survives not because it is accurate — but because it is beautiful.
+• The myth survives because it is beautiful not because it is accurate.

 L/kg